Shivter14/SysShivt-tools/README.md

-# Welcome to the official SysShivt tools download server.
+# Welcome to the official SysShivt tools Archive
 ## What is _SysShivt tools_?

-SysShivt tools is an advanced operating system running in Windows Command Prompt (CMD) using Batch files.
+SysShivt tools used to be an advanced operating system running in Windows Command Prompt (CMD) using Batch files.
 It started in 30.8.2021, and this project is currently *being ended* with the successor being Shivtanium.

-SysShivt tools has a lot of tools, like said in the name.
+SysShivt tools had a lot of tools, like said in the name.
 These tools include:
 ```
 // From 'sstutil.cmd'
 SysShivt tools utility list